Program & Risk Management Guidelines

 Prior to departure

-- Faculty shall review the Risk Management Resources online at http://unh.edu/cie/travel-resources.
+- Faculty shall review the Risk Management Resources online here.

 - Students shall receive information on the UNH International Travel Assistance And Insurance Program and download the International SOS App if applicable.
-Cards available from CIE or can be downloaded from the International SOS website.
+UNH International Travel Cards are available from CIEGE or can be downloaded here.

 - Students should be registered with the U.S. Department of State.
 This can be done online at: http://travel.state.gov/travel/tips/tips_1232.html.